elyobelyob/octopus-energy-greenness-forecast-card/README.md

 In the Home Assistant UI:
 * Use HACS -> Frontend -> Top Right Menu -> Custom repositories
-* Enter a repo of `elyobelyob/octopus-energy-greeness-card` and category of "Lovelace", and click the Add button
+* Enter a repo of `https://github.com/elyobelyob/octopus-energy-greenness-forecast-card` and category of "Dashboard", and click the Add button
 * Click "Explore & Download Repositories" and start searching for "octo" and you should see the entry
 * Click "Download" in the bottom right